EricDarve/cme213-spring-2021/index.md

 **Introduction to parallel computing using MPI, openMP, and CUDA**

-This is the web site for CME 213 *Introduction to parallel computing using MPI, openMP, and CUDA.* This material was created by [Eric Darve](https://me.stanford.edu/people/eric-darve), with the help of course staff and students.
+This is the website for CME 213 *Introduction to parallel computing using MPI, openMP, and CUDA.* This material was created by [Eric Darve](https://me.stanford.edu/people/eric-darve), with the help of course staff and students.

 ## Syllabus